Rishi4u12/procedures-lab/README.md

 - [ ] `pytest -q` shows all tests passing
 - [ ] Server starts and the forms work at `http://127.0.0.1:8000/`
 - [ ] You can `PUT/GET/PATCH/DELETE` items and `POST /items` works
-- [ ] Security report (Part D) is present and explaisn the XSS and mitigations
+- [ ] Security report (Part D) is present and explains the XSS and mitigations
 - [ ] `/vulnerable_echo` no longer reflects raw `<script>` tags (verified by `pytest -q`)